Paddle Turnip Rock – Five Things to Know

 Heed Weather and Travel Time

-Plan on two to four hours travel time to Turnip Rock from Port Austin.
+Plan on two to four hours travel time to kayak to Turnip Rock from Port Austin.
 This assumes that the winds and lake are calm.
 You will paddle north-east along the shallow coastline until you see the small cliffs that mark the start of Pointe Aux Barques.
 If the wind is strong and the there are waves it’s a wise idea to defer to another day.
 Novice paddlers have been pushed by southern winds out into the lake requiring assistance or rescue.

 Can I Climb on Turnip and Fingernail Rocks?

 Despite numerous YouTube and other postings showing people climbing all over the rock formation, you are urged to not to.
-The shore formations above the high water mark is private property.
+The shore formations above the high water mark are private property.
 People have been hurt trying to climb it and arrested for trespass.
-Also the stone is rather fragile and prone to breakage and collapse.
+Also, the stone is rather fragile and prone to breakage and collapse.
 The best way to mark your visit is to capture the rock formation with digital photos of you and your peeps in unique light and weather.
 Stay wet and wild and get a great shot from the water.

 What to Bring on Board